Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 2. Apply a permutation transformation to the rotation matrices of the mirror views, so that the first two columns corresponding to X and Y coordinates are swapped.
 We get the rotation matrices for a certain checker position in an image from the calibration step (either directly via calibration or from BCT's **Comp.
 Extrinsic** function), so this is a one-time operation.

 We have tested both approaches, and both work.
-However, approach 1 is cumbersome in that **(a)** it requires the swap operation in every step of the optimization, and **(b)** when reprojecting points to the reflected views, we need to re-swap the estimated world coordinates back to the original form.
+However, **approach 1** is cumbersome in that **(a)** it requires the swap operation in every step of the optimization, and **(b)** when reprojecting points to the reflected views, we need to re-swap the estimated world coordinates back to the original form.

-On the other hand, method 2 is much more permanent as it addresses the root cause of the issue, i.e., the misalignment of coordinates in the rotation matrix.
-Note that we do not need to permute $T$ as it is already defined w.r.t. the camera frame and the camera frame is not the issue &ndash; only the world frame is.
-This is in contrast to $R$, which is defined such that it takes points defined w.r.t. world frame to the camera frame.
+On the other hand, **method 2** is much more permanent as it addresses the root cause of the issue, i.e., the misalignment of coordinates in the rotation matrix.
+Note that we do not need to permute translation vector $T$ as it is already defined w.r.t. the camera frame and the camera frame is not the issue &ndash; only the world frame is.
+This is in contrast to rotation matrix $R$, which is defined such that it takes points defined w.r.t. world frame to the camera frame.

 Let's consider $xyz$ the camera frame and $XYZ$ the world frame.
 Then, the required permutation matrix $T_\text{permutation}$ is: